 - Reviews of RV parks, restaurants, and other points of interest on route

 Apps such as GasBuddy can quickly guide you to the nearest gas station with lower fuel prices so you can save on your RV fill-ups.

 7. Lighten the Load in Your RV

 You may be surprised at the gain in mileage you can get from reducing the overall weight of your RV before your next camping trip.

 Go through your camper and remove all items you do not need, even those “just in case” items you stash in the backs of cabinets.
 In reality, you’ll never be far from a store or a fellow camper who will have such emergency supplies, so you don’t need to waste gas by dragging them along.

-Look through all your clothing, kitchen supplies, and camping gear and reduce the amount as much as possible.
-Then, get out the scale and weigh these items you’re removing to get an idea of how much load you’re taking off your RV.
+Look through all your clothing, kitchen supplies, and camping gear, and reduce the amount as much as possible.
+Then, get out the scale and weigh the items you’re removing to get an idea of how much load you’re taking off your RV.